shyampurk/LaravelBasicChatApp/README.md

 3. Database setup -  Open PhPMyAdmin web console and import the [sql file](chatapp.sql) to create a new database (named chatapp) for the application.

+4. Clone the repo - Clone this repositpry under the web root folder of XAMPP Apache web server.

-Update the following files with the configuration parameters obtained from the above three steps.
+In the cloned repository, update the following files with the configuration parameters as follows.

 1. Open the file [PubnubConfig.php](/app/PubnubConfig.php) and update the following